Raxaul–Lokmanya Tilak Terminus Karmabhoomi Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12545 Raxaul Junction–Lokmanya Tilak Terminus Karmabhoomi Express covers the distance of 2060 km in 37 hours 15 mins (55 km/hr) & in 37 hours 25 mins as the 12546 Lokmanya Tilak Terminus–Raxaul Junction Karmabhoomi Express (55 km/hr).
+The 12545 Raxaul Junction–Lokmanya Tilak Terminus Karmabhoomi Express covers the distance of 2060 km in 37 hours 15 mins (55 km/h) and in 37 hours 25 mins as the 12546 Lokmanya Tilak Terminus–Raxaul Junction Karmabhoomi Express (55 km/h).

 As the average speed of the train is equal to 55 km/h, as per railway rules, but its fare doesn't includes a Superfast surcharge due to its unreserved coaches.

 Routing

 The 12545 / 46 Raxaul Junction–Lokmanya Tilak Terminus Karmabhoomi Express runs from Raxaul Junction via Samastipur Junction, Patna Junction, Mughalsarai Junction, Cheoki Junction, Jabalpur Junction, Itarsi Junction, Bhusaval Junction, Kalyan Junction to Lokmanya Tilak Terminus.

 Traction

 As the route is going to electrification, a Samastipur-based WDM-3D diesel locomotive pulls the train up to Itarsi Junction later, an electric locomotive WAP-4 pulls the train to its destination.